arcturus-labs/blog/docs/blog/posts/Roaming_RAG.md

 - Reach out to Hamel for distribution: https://hamel.dev/blog/posts/audience/?ck_subscriber_id=2772546184&utm_source=convertkit&utm_medium=email&utm_campaign=New%20Blog%20Post:%20Building%20an%20Audience%20Through%20Technical%20Writing:%20Strategies%20and%20Mistakes%20-%2015834899
 - Reach out to Jeremy Howard for distribution – ask him about how tools can be incorporated into llm.txt
 - Maybe Jason Liu since it's RAG stuff
+- Tell Manoj about it b/c it has to do w/ law stuff
 - Post on #show-your-work channel (along w/ my site)